Pilot Program of Wonderwood College Bridge is a Ringing Success!

-In addition to reading over 5000 pages of literature and mastering nine new math standards, College Bridge students worked in their own condo to acquire new skills in cooking, personal health management, roommate relationships, and problem solving.
-Speech therapy, exercise, outdoor excursions, religious institute classes, and hours of fun participating in community activities rounded out their schedule.
+In addition to studying, College Bridge students love living in a house with typical roommates four days a week, and acquiring greater skills in cooking, personal health management, roommate relationships, and problem solving.
+Speech therapy, exercise, outdoor excursions, religious institute classes, and hours of fun participating in community activities fill every other minute of their weeks.

-For the students in the College Bridge program, it was a year of phenomenal progress.
-For all students with Down syndrome who aspire to higher education, it was a year that broke precedents and opened doors for nationwide change.
+For the students in the College Bridge program, it is becoming another year of phenomenal progress.
+For all students with Down syndrome who aspire to higher education, it is a statement.
+College life is possible.
+It can be safe, it can be attainable, and, above all, it is fun!
+Doors are opening, and we can set our sights on greater things than ever before.

-“I’ve always wanted to be a college student!” exclaims Sara.
+“I’ve always wanted to be a college student!” exclaimed Sara.
 “I can’t believe I’m really here!
 I love it all!”

 Science and Community Themes